juanweber/credit_risk/README.md

-# credit_risk
+# hadron_test
-Credit risk EDA and Machine Learning
+Simple ML project using Git, GitHub and putting the model in production (Docker).